Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/docs/getting-started.md

 They come in two packages.
 Pick whichever you like, or both!

-But first, with the flip of a switch, become a Solution Author.
+But first, navigate to  [https://start.cortanaintelligence.com/](https://start.cortanaintelligence.com/) and, with the flip of a switch, become a Solution Author.
+(It's as easy as 1-2-3.)

-First, navigate to the tool at https://start.cortanaintelligence.com/.
-Then it's as easy as 1...2...3:

 ![Enabling authoring features]({{ site.baseurl }}\images\switch.png)